Real Bread Campaign

 Coeliac disease, food allergy and food intolerance

-Some people have medical conditions that cause them to have adverse reactions to certain foods.
-Individual response varies, and so whilst one person might not be able to eat any cereal containing gliadin (a type of protein that combines with glutenins to form gluten in wheat but is also found in other cereals), another might have problems with modern wheat but not spelt, which is an older form of wheat.
+Individual responses vary, and so whilst one person might not be able to eat any cereal containing gliadin (a type of protein that combines with glutenins to form gluten in wheat, and is also found in other cereals, such as barley and rye), another might have problems with modern wheat (Triticum aestivum) but not with spelt (Triticum aestivum var. spelta), another memeber of the whet family.
+Some people have trouble with avenin (a protein similar to gluten) in oats.

 An allergy is a condition that causes the body mistakenly to recognise a substance –such as gluten - as toxic and produce histamine in defence.
 The body then reacts to the histamine in any number of ways, including rashes and breathing difficulty.
 At an extreme level, a person’s histamine response is so great it causes the body to go into anaphylactic shock, which in a minority of cases may even result in death.